Showing love to vulnerable women in Chad

 Pray for the Chadian women and Rebecca!

 Please join us as we lift up these courageous Chadian women in our prayers.
 Pray that they are encouraged by the Holy Spirit to keep strong in their faith and that God touches their hearts as they commit to follow Christ.
-Please also play for Rebecca as she finishes her year volunteering with BMS.
+Please also pray for Rebecca as she finishes her year volunteering with BMS.
 Pray that God will guide her in how she can best help with the women she encounters through the project.

 Do you want to be a part of our work to help vulnerable women around the world?
 You can help by giving to our Dignity initiative today.